kamperh/dpdp_aernn/readme.md

 ## Overview

-The duration-penalized dynamic programming autoencoding recurrent neural network (DPDP AE-RNN) is described in
+This is the repository for the duration-penalized dynamic programming autoencoding recurrent neural network (DPDP AE-RNN).
+This is a model that performs unsupervised word segmentation from symbolic input (phonemic sequences in this case).
+The DPDP AE-RNN is described in:

 > H. Kamper, "Dynamic programming on self-supervised features for word
 > segmentation on discovered phone units," *arXiv preprint arXiv:2202.???*,